Wishing All A Ravenous New Year!

 Across the Atlantic, the transformation theory was taken up during the Salem witch trials.
 As the local hysteria heated up, Sarah, the 7-year-old daughter of accused witch Martha Carrier, testified that "a cat, identifying herself as Martha Carrier, had carried her along to afflict people while her mother was in prison."
 Ultimately, Martha was convicted; along with four others, she was hanged on August 19, 1692.

 The animal's habits and grace – prized today – didn't help her image either.
 Moving silently along, merging seamlessly into the gloom of night, the cat seemed to appear and disappear at will.
 While most people feared the darkness, the animal, with her natural nocturnal habits, seemed to seek it out.
+The cat's pupils – narrow slits in the daytime, but luminous globes at night linking them to the moon and emphasized their ability to see into the future.
+Her unearthly yowlings in the dark only added to her fearsome reputation.
+Some people believed that cats were the spirits of the dead.

 If a black cat chanced to cross someone's path and through some trick of fate nothing happened to him, that, too, was a sure sign of the cat's complicity with the devil.
 That person was clearly protected by the King of Darkness.